 • 5.
 Seaman’s Church (1828): Historic Meeting Space.
 Architectural Treasure & Resource.

 26 Middle Street.
 The Congregational Church, long known as the Seaman’s Church, was constructed in 1828 with Daniel Low as local architect and builder.
 The original steeple of the church blew over in the Saxby Gale of 1869 and was replaced by the current steeple of different design.
 The original main sanctuary space (as shown in photograph) is very largely intact though the original balcony has been enclosed.
+The building is considered one of the finer federal period church buildings in rural Maine and it has been listed on the National Register of Historic Places since 1976.
 The building and property were gifted to TIMA by the Congregational Church congregation in 2016.
 The Church building now provides larger meeting space for TIMA and its activities and serves as an architectural resource.
-The main sanctuary space can host an audience of up to 220 people.
+The main sanctuary space can host an audience of up to 250 people.
 The congregation continues to meet at the church building on Sunday mornings.

 • 6.
 Free Will North Church (1819) Project Space: Exceptional Space.
 Astonishing Sound.